KnowageLabs/Knowage-Documentation/chapter_4/resource_manager.rst

 **Model Metadata Definition**

 As already told at the beginning, **models** is the unique folder managed both by the Community and the Enterprise Edition.
-It contains all data-mining models usable by the Knowage Function Catalog.
+It contains all the data-mining models usable by the Knowage Function Catalog.

-For each model is possible to define its metadata, download and/or delete the model using directly the tree options:
+For each model it is possible to define its metadata, download and/or delete the model using directly the tree options:

 .. figure:: media/resource_mng_8.png